 The Very Hungry Caterpillar Card Game (ages 3+)

-I should really get a new one of these, it has been used so many times, my box is starting to fall apart and the cards have creases.
+I should really get a new caterpillar card game, it has been used so many times, my box is starting to fall apart and the cards have creases.
 I see they also sell it in a tin nowadays too.
-Well, my oldest child is 22, so I guess it's an oldie, but a goodie!
+Well, my oldest child is 24, so I guess it's an oldie, but a goodie!
 It is like a jumbo pack of cards at about 6 inches by 4 inches.
-My 4 and 8 year olds make munching noises as the caterpillar “eats” the food shown on their cards on the days that the storybook and game says they are eaten by the caterpillar.
-We have a small board book that I pack along as they like to look at the book as we play this game too.
+My 4 and 6 year olds make munching noises as the caterpillar “eats” the food shown on their cards on the days that the storybook and game says they are eaten by the caterpillar.
+We have a board book that I pack along as they like to look at the book as we play this game too.

 All the cards get dealt to all the players and somebody has the forbidden Old Maid card!
 Players draw from each other's cards not knowing if they will get her.
 Matches are made.
 Eventually, only one player is left holding a card, the Old Maid!
 That person is the loser.
 This is a nice game to play if you have a child that gets jealous of the winner because there will be more than one winner if at least three play.
 I know the package says ages 4 and up, but if you are playing this with your three year old, you can help and they will enjoy it very much.
 6″x4″.